lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 To support a particular KEM algorithm, the CMP originator MUST support the KEM Encapsulate() function.
 To support a particular KEM algorithm, the CMP recipient MUST support the KEM KeyGen() function and the KEM Decapsulate() function.
 The recipient's public key is usually carried in a certificate {{RFC5280}}.

 Note: In this section both entities in the communication need to send and receive messages.
-Also, only the client or the server side of the communication could wish to protect messages using KEM keys.
-For ease of explanation we use the term "Alice" to denote the entity possessing the KEM key pair and who wishes to get its messages authenticated, and "Bob" to denote the entity who needs to authenticate the messages received.
+Either side of the communication may independently wish to protect messages using a MAC key derived using KEM.
+For ease of explanation we use the term "Alice" to denote the entity possessing the KEM key pair and who wishes to provide MAC-based message protection, and "Bob" to denote the entity who needs to verify it.

 Assuming Bob possesses Alice's KEM public key, he generates the ciphertext using KEM encapsulation and transfers it to Alice in an InfoTypeAndValue structure.
 Alice then retrieves the KEM shared secret from the ciphertext using KEM decapsulation and the associated KEM private key.
 Using a key derivation function (KDF), she derives a shared secret key from the KEM shared secret and other data sent by Bob.
 PKIProtection will contain a MAC value calculated using that shared secret key, and the protectionAlg will be the following: